SupanthaDey9/BCB546-PythonHW_Spring2024/README.md

-This is the python homework for BCB 546
+This is the python homework for BCB 546.
+Pengu_Supantha.ipnyb has the jupyter notebook mardowns and codes.